AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 ### SPRTN v1.0.0 Incentives

 For SPRTN v1.0.0, we will create a simple incentives contract within the deployment:
-- Whenever a block is added to the Pending Chain, the proposer will receive a reward.
+- Whenever a block is added to the Proven Chain, rewards will be distributed to the participating proposer and prover.

 ### The SPRTN v1.0.0 Pending Chain